-If you’re a poker player looking for ways to up your game, online poker tournaments could be the way to go.
+If you’re a poker player looking for ways to up your game or just for a more competitive environment in which to test your poker skills, online poker tournaments could be the way to go.
 The best online poker sites, such as BetMGM, host daily tournaments that offer you the chance to increase your endurance levels and hone your skills against like-minded players in a secure, competitive environment.
 With a wide variety of buy-in levels starting from less than a dollar, you’ll be sure to find tournaments that match your personal ambition as a player.

 MTTs and SNGs

 MTTs have scheduled start times and multiple tables of players.
 SNGs don’t have officially scheduled start times.
 Instead, they start whenever a specific number of players register.
 An 18-player SNG will start as soon as there are 18 players registered to play.
 That could be minutes or hours after registration opens.
 An MTT will begin precisely at the scheduled time.

 Online poker table limits

 The number of players at a poker table changes the dynamics of the game.
-Depending on your skillset and playing style, you may prefer to play poker online at a table with more or fewer opponents.
+Depending on your skill set and playing style, you may prefer to play poker online at a table with more or fewer opponents.
 You’ll usually find 8-max (maximum eight players), 6-max, 4-max and heads-up (one-on-one) tournaments, with the 6-max and heads-up varieties being the most common.

 Shootouts were common during the Wild West days of gambling, but today’s poker players conduct their shootouts with cards instead of firearms.
 Shootout tournaments are multi-level SNG events that run multiple single-table tournaments at the same time.
 Once each table has a winner, the winners match up for another round of single-table play.
 This repeats until the ultimate survivors meet for a showdown at the final table.

-For example, if you’ve joined a rebuy tournament with a 10,000 chip starting stack, and the tournament rules state that you can rebuy whenever you’re at 10,000 chips or lower during the first hour of play.
+For example, if you’ve joined a rebuy tournament with a 10,000-chip starting stack, and the tournament rules state that you can rebuy whenever you’re at 10,000 chips or lower during the first hour of play.
 If you meet those criteria, you can pay your entry fee again in exchange for another 10,000 chips.
 When the rebuy period is over, you can also pay a fixed “add-on” amount to add more chips to your stack.
 What this means is that rebuy tournaments tend to have larger prize pools because players gamble to increase their stacks during the rebuy period.
 You can’t be knocked out as long as you rebuy.

 Reentry tournaments also allow you to purchase more chips, but unlike rebuys, you can only do so when your stack’s reduced to zero.
 Another important difference is that rebuys allow you to purchase more chips and keep the same seat, but reentries give you a completely new seat, as though you’re a new player who’s just registered.
 Reentries sometimes come with add-ons, depending on where you play.
 BetMGM’s Progressive Knockout (PKO) Tournament is an example of a reentry.

-Here’s an example of how it works, imagine you want to enter a $500 buy-in online poker shootout, and the poker site is running a $50 satellite shootout event awarding one ticket to the main event for every 10 players who register.
+Here’s an example of how it works: imagine you want to enter a $500 buy-in online poker shootout and the poker site is running a $50 satellite shootout event awarding one ticket to the main event for every 10 players who register.
 If 50 people show up, there’ll be five seats up for grabs.
 In short, satellites are a way for you to take a shot at bigger events without putting too much pressure on your bankroll.